facebook/winterfell/common/README.md

 1. Define base field for your computation via the `BaseElement` associated type (see [math crate](../math) for available field options).
 2. Define a set of public inputs which are required for your computation via the `PublicInputs` associated type.
 3. Implement `Air::new()` function.
-As a part of this function you should create a `ComputationContext` struct which takes degrees for all transition constraints as one of the constructor parameters.
+As a part of this function you should create a `AirContext` struct which takes degrees for all transition constraints as one of the constructor parameters.
-4. Implement `context()` method which should return a reference to the `ComputationContext` struct created in `Air::new()` function.
+4. Implement `context()` method which should return a reference to the `AirContext` struct created in `Air::new()` function.
 5. Implement `evaluate_transition()` method which should evaluate [transition constraints](#Transition-constraints) over a given evaluation frame.
 6. Implement `get_assertions()` method which should return a vector of [assertions](#Trace-assertions) for a given instance of your computation.
 7. If your computation requires [periodic values](#Periodic-values), you can also override the default `get_periodic_column_values()` method.